-If you or someone you care about feels overwhelmed with emotions like sadness, depression or anxiety, or like you want to harm yourself or others, call 911 or one of the national crisis resources below.
+If you or someone you care about feels overwhelmed with emotions like sadness, depression or anxiety, or if you want to harm yourself or others, call 911 or one of the national crisis resources.

 National Crisis Resources